 Online and hybrid events are here to stay.
 They make it easier for people in different parts of the world to come together without the burden of getting on a plane.
 But there are still technical challenges to overcome.
 To give attendees across the globe the best chance of being in the right place at the right time (virtually), we built a timezone picker into their conference programme.
 Whether you’re in Oxford or Sydney, the entire schedule is set to your local time.
 Less time wasted on translating timezones = more time picking fancy zoom backgrounds.

 Super-fast hosting for a global audience

-What good is a global website if it’s slow to load outside of the UK?
+What good is a global website if it’s slow to load outside the UK?
 We leverage the best in global web infrastructure so people in Sydney don’t have to wait for web pages to be served from the UK.
-Without boring you with the technicalities, we’ve made GO Lab’s website load lickety-split from anywhere their users are in the world.
+Without boring you with the technicalities, we’ve made GO Lab’s website load lickety-split from anywhere in the world.

 Pages that were taking ten+ seconds to load Down Under now load in less than two.

 This is another example of a fairly large website with some complex content and data made possible by Wagtail and Django – a powerful software stack we use in many of our projects.